by Dr. Lawrence Wilson

 CHELATED MINERALS ARE NOT AS GOOD AS WHOLE FOODS, BUT THEY WORK WELL IN MOST CASES

-Chelated minerals are those that are synthetically bound to an amino acid or some other type of mineral transporter molecule.
-There are few other forms of minerals available that are inexpensive and effective, so we use them. (see below regarding selenium)
+Chelated minerals are those that are cooked to join them with an amino acid or some other type of mineral transporter.
+They are quite yang because they are cooked.
+This is a great benefit of them.
+(See below regarding selenium.)